Momen-Yosri/Momen-Yosri/README.md

 <br>

-- A second year student at Faculty of Computers and Artificial Intelligence - Cairo University ( FCAI-CU ).
+- :school: `A second year student` at Faculty of Computers and Artificial Intelligence - Cairo University ( FCAI-CU ).
-- Software Engineer.
+- 🔭 Software Engineer.
-- Flutter Developer.
+- 🌱 Flutter Developer.
+- 📫 How to reach me **momen.yosri@gmail.com**
 - Personal website [link](https://momen-yosri.github.io/my-portfolio/).
+- :nerd_face: A passionate and skilled developer with a solid foundation in Flutter, I possess proficiency in several programming languages and a strong familiarity with major AI and Data Science frameworks.
+My technical acumen is complemented by robust leadership, teamwork, and communication abilities, honed through active involvement in the Student Union.
+My career experiences include a lot of roles, each contributing to a well-rounded professional skill set.
+Driven by a commitment to continuous learning, I am constantly expanding my expertise in new technologies and methodologies, with a focus on leveraging technology to create innovative solutions.</p>

 <br><br>